Jacob Mahler: Muangthong United

 On 5 July 2024, Mahler moved to Thai League 1 club Muangthong United.
 On 25 August, he made his debut for the club in a 2–0 win over Ratchaburi.
-Mahler missed the entire season due to injuries.
+Mahler later sustained a more severe knee injury – ACL, Medial collateral ligament (MCL), and additional ligament damage – which required two surgeries.
+The injuries resulted in Mahler missing the entire season.

 Tampines Rovers

 On 29 June 2025, Mahler returned to Singapore to sign with Tampines Rovers.

 International career

 Mahler made his professional debut for the Singapore national team in a friendly 2–0 win over Fiji on 11 September 2018.
 He scored his first goal for Singapore when he collected his second cap against Cambodia on 16 October 2018 in an eventual 1–2 win.

 Mahler made his AFF Championship debut in the 2018 campaign on 9 November, with a 1–0 loss over Philippines.

-In 2022, Mahler was called up the for 2021 SEA Games in Hanoi, Vietnam.
-He was named captain but was later withdrawn from the team after he suffered an anterior cruciate ligament tear during his club's match in the 2022 season.
+In 2022, Mahler was named captain of the SEA Games Under-23 national football squad after he was called up the for 2021 SEA Games in Hanoi, Vietnam.
+He was later withdrawn from the team after he suffered an anterior cruciate ligament tear during his club's match in the 2022 season.

 After a five years absence, on 8 September 2023, Mahler made his return to the senior squad in the starting line up against Tajikistan.

-On 12 October 2023, Mahler scored his second international goal against Guam in the 2026 FIFA World Cup qualification.
+On 12 October, Mahler scored his second international goal in a 2–1 win against Guam in the 2026 FIFA World Cup qualification.

-On 21 March 2024, Mahler equalised the scoreline to 2–2 during the 2026 FIFA World Cup qualification match against China.
+On 21 March 2024, Mahler came on as a substitute and scored at the 81st minute to equalise the scoreline to 2–2 during a 2026 FIFA World Cup qualification match against China.